Pinning control of social fairness in the Ultimatum game: Results

-Together with the findings in the lattice case, our study shows that the first-order phase transition for the pinning control is robust in the homogeneously structured population, the remarkable leverage effect is revealed by pinning only a small fraction of individuals.
-In fact, we also find that even in the well-mixed population, qualitatively the same results are seen (see Appendix\ref{sec:appendix} A).
+Put together, our study shows that the effect of pinning control approach seems robust to the underlying topology of the homogeneously structured population, the leverage effect always can be seen by pinning not too small fraction of individuals.
+In fact, even in the well-mixed population, qualitatively the same results are expected according to our previous mean-field treatment~\cite{zheng2022probabilistic} and this is confirmed numerically (data not shown).
+Once the population is structured in a heterogeneous way, the leverage effect is even more pronounced with a different picture, as shown in the following section.

-\section{4.
-Scale-free networks}
+\section{Scale-free networks}